mlin/GenomicSQLite/docs/guide_db.md

 The **GenomicSQLite Open** routine and the `genomicsqlite` shell also accept http: and https: URLs instead of local filenames, creating a connection to read the compressed file over the web directly.
 The database connection must be opened read-only in the appropriate manner for your language bindings (such as the flag `SQLITE_OPEN_READONLY`).
 The URL server must support [HTTP GET range](https://developer.mozilla.org/en-US/docs/Web/HTTP/Range_requests) requests, and the content must not change for the lifetime of the connection.

 Under the hood, the extension uses [libcurl](https://curl.se/libcurl/) to send web requests for necessary portions of the database file as queries proceed, with adaptive batching & prefetching to balance the number and size of these requests.
-This works well for point lookups and queries that scan largely-contiguous slices of tables and indexes (a modest number thereof).
+This works well for point lookups and queries that scan largely-contiguous slices of tables and indexes (and a modest number thereof).
 It's less suitable for big multi-way joins and other aggressively random access patterns; in such cases, it'd be better to download the database file upfront to open locally.

-* The above-described `genomicsqlite DB_FILENAME --compact` tool can optimize a file's suitability for web access.
 * Reading large databases over the web, budget an additional ~600MiB of memory for HTTP prefetch buffers.
+* The HTTP driver writes log messages to standard error when requests fail or had to be retried, which can be disabled by setting configuration web_log = 0 or environment SQLITE_WEB_LOG=0; or increased up to 5 to log every request and other details.
 * To disable TLS certificate and hostname verification, set web_insecure = true in the GenomicSQLite configuration, or SQLITE_WEB_INSECURE=1 in the environment.
-* The HTTP driver writes log messages to standard error when requests fail or had to be retried, which can be disabled by setting configuration web_log = 0 or environment SQLITE_WEB_LOG=0; or increased up to 5 to log every request and other details.
+* The above-described `genomicsqlite DB_FILENAME --compact` optimizes a database for web access by making the request pattern more contiguous.

+### Web access optimization with .dbi helper files

+*Experimental feature*

+Optionally, web access can be further optimized by a small .dbi helper file served alongside the main database file.
+The client automatically probes for this by appending `.dbi` to the database URL (unless there's a query string).
+If that's not usable for any reason, the database falls back to direct access.
+Increase the web_log to 3 or higher to see which mode is used.

+Use `genomicsqlite DB_FILENAME --dbi` to generate the .dbi helper for an immutable database file, then publish them alongside each other.
+The .dbi must be regenerated if the database subsequently changes.

+To override the automatic probe, set configuration web_dbi_url to a different URL for the .dbi file, or to a local `file:/path/to.dbi` downloaded beforehand.
+Use the latter feature to save multiple connections from each having to fetch the .dbi separately.
+Lastly, set web_nodbi to true or environment SQLITE_WEB_NODBI=1 to disable dbi mode entirely.

+The .dbi helper is optional, but often beneficial for big databases accessed with high-latency requests.
+It collects bits of the main file that are key for navigating it, but typically scattered throughout (even after compaction).
+Prefetching them in the compact .dbi saves the reader from having to pluck them from all over the main file.

 ## Advice for big data